-Corn and soybean acreage has risen since 1990, while wheat and cotton are down
+Corn, soybean, and cotton acreage has risen since 1990, while wheat is down

 Download higher resolution chart (4267 pixels by 3417, 300 dpi)